 Compared to refined sugar, natural sweeteners often come with several health advantages:

-Top 10 Natural Sweeteners Instead of Sugar in 2025
+Top 10 Natural Sweeteners Used in Beverages in 2025

 Although nature contains a wide variety of sugar replacements, not all of them are widely utilized and advantageous.
 The ten natural sugars listed below are the most popular kinds and are regarded as being healthier than sugar.